Changes to plant health import requirements

 New requirements for ginger and turmeric rhizomes

-To prevent the spread of bacterial wilt caused by Ralstonia pseudosolanacearum, new requirements will be introduced for edible fresh or chilled rhizomes of turmeric (Curcuma longa) and ginger (Zingiber officinale) imported from any country outside the EU.
-This affects products under CN “ex 0910 11 00” and “ex 0910 30 00” (where “ex” means that only this part of the code, not the whole section, is affected).
+To prevent the spread of bacterial wilt caused by Ralstonia pseudosolanacearum, the EU has introduced new requirements for edible fresh or chilled rhizomes of turmeric (Curcuma longa) and ginger (Zingiber officinale) imported from any country outside the EU.
+This affects products under CN “ex 0910 11 00” and “ex 0910 30 00” (where “ex” means that only the specifically named product within the broader customs category is affected).

 (a) from a country recognised as free from R. pseudosolanacearum; or